Darlington 60th Flashback: Owens Left Mark As Owner

 "I never left because I was unhappy with Cotton.
 If you're going to look for somebody to race for who wouldn't put any pressure on you, he was the one."The ones to which Owens applied the pressure were the other cars on the track.
 Whether as a driver or car owner, he applied plenty of that.

 Owens made his mark as a driver in the modified division, which predated even NASCAR, winning more than 100 races and earning the nickname "King of the Modifieds."
-But he also scored nine wins in the Grand National Series (now Sprint Cup) behind the wheel, and that included the first win for Pontiac, on Daytona's old beach-road course, in 1957.
+But he also scored nine wins in the Grand National Series (Cup) behind the wheel, and that included the first win for Pontiac, on Daytona's old beach-road course, in 1957.
 He also scored wins on the beach-road track in 1953 and '54, in a modified '38 Plymouth.

 "I loved the modifieds," he said.
 "They were very good cars.
 You more or less hand-built them yourselves and it went back to your wits against everybody else's, and when you won, you felt pretty good about it."